 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Tallinn.
-To help you make friends with Tallinn before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Tallinn, with a bit over 400,000 people, is the capital of Estonia.
 It is also the main seaport for the nation and a very popular tourist destination.
 Tallinn is accessible by plane, bus, train, and ferry.
 There is also a helicopter service (Copterline) that operates from Helsinki.
 Inside the city there are buses, trams, and trolleys which form the public transport system.